DanGiaime/RedBlackTree/docs/index.md

     So, by performing a Left() rotation from B, we will create that scenario.

 __The leftright rotation is simply the inverse of the rightleft rotation.
-The leftright rotation scenario occurs when we have two red nodes that are left and right children of their parents, respectively.__
+The leftright rotation scenario occurs when we have two red nodes that are left and right children of their parents, respectively__

     As such, not much explanation beyond the previous is necessary, only that a few rights and lefts will swap.
     However, for the sake of absolute clarity, let's go through it anyway.

-    In this example, capital letters are RED nodes, lowercase are BLACK nodes.
+    In this example,
+    capital letters are RED nodes,
+    lowercase are BLACK nodes.

            a               a                b
           /               /                / \
-         C      -->      B        -->     C   A
+         C      -->      B        -->     A   C
           \             /
            B           C